 In short, “Shout” loudly, lovingly and firmly gives victims of sexual assault the strength to stand firm, to speak their pain, and to rise up from the ashes knowing they’re not alone.
 The #MeToo movement gave voice to that which had had been hiding in the shadows for too long.
 However, with her memoir, Anderson takes that movement and puts it on an amplifier, giving knowledge and courage to her readers, infusing them with power and strength so they can also #MeToo and shout out their pain as they heal.

 “Shout” is raw and truthful; a description of what happens when a slice of life is stolen from unwilling victims.
 Anderson’s pain from being a victim of sexual assault is your pain.
 Her fight to rise above her pain is your fight.
 Her courage to keep going forward is your courage.
 Her voice to educate others is your voice.
 Her healing is your healing.
 Her shout of victory is your shout.

 I am going to predict “Shout” will win the 2019 YALSA Michael L. Printz Award for Excellence in Young Adult Literature at the upcoming American Library Association (ALA) Midwinter Conference in Philadelphia, along with many other awards.
 When it wins, remember you read it first on my blog.
 I will be at that conference, and plan to SHOUT VERY LOUDLY at the ALA Youth Media Awards for Laurie Halse Anderson’s “Shout.”

-Highly recommended for readers aged 14 and older.
+Highly recommended for teens ages 14 and older, as well as Adults.